Working in Canada

 Jobs that are Exempted from LMIA

-Once a positive LMIA is obtained, you will then apply for the Work Permit which gives you the right to work in Canada.
+Once a positive LMIA is obtained, you can then apply for the Work Permit which gives you the right to work in Canada.

 It is a general assumption that once the LMIA is approved, IRCC will have to issue a work permit.
 IRCC is not obliged to issue a work permit because the applicant has a LMIA approved.
 IRCC will consider other requirements according the Immigration Act, not just a positive LMIA before it will issue a work permit for the foreign workers.